Updated January 2021

 Working with Routes, Tracks, Marks & Overlays

-Part 4 of this parallel user’s guide covers working with routes and tracks and the rather odd way of working with files that MM has adopted.
+Part 4 of this parallel user’s guide covers working with routes and tracks and the rather unusual way of working with files that MM has adopted.
 This is a long post and apologies for that, but it covers some very important topics and if we don’t get these right we’re going to be on dodgy foundations.

 Working with Routes

-You will find that Routes are more flexible to change than tracks, but tracks are quicker to load into memory, especially if you’re creating lots and lots of routes – but we discuss file handling later.
+You will find that Routes are more flexible to change than tracks, but tracks are quicker to load into memory, especially if you’re creating lots and lots of routes, but we will discuss file handling later.

 Once you get used to the system you will find that:

-- Routes calculate the height gain, but tracks don’t
+- Routes calculate the height gain, but tracks do not.

-- Routes can be converted to tracks and the track will be an almost perfect replica of the route, but with that inevitable loss of control (because you can’t amend a track)
+- Routes can be converted to tracks and the track will be an almost perfect replica of the route, but with that inevitable loss of control (because you can’t as easily amend a track).

 Creating a Route

-This is something you’ve probably already done – it’s the first thing anyone does really in MM.
-It’s also something that will become second nature as it’s the core to anything you do in MM.
+This is probably something you’ve already done, as it’s likely the first thing anyone does in MM.
+It’s also something that will become second nature as it’s at the core to everything you do in MM.

 Two things quickly become apparent.

-- The first and least used is to use my left hand on the directional arrows on the keyboard and keep the screen moving in the direction of the route in that manner.
+The first and least used is to use my left hand on the directional arrows on the keyboard and keep the screen moving in the direction of the route by tapping the arrow key constantly.
 This is logistically awkward (unless you’re left handed) because of the location of the arrow keys on a keyboard!

-- The second and almost exclusive way is to use the mouse wheel to zoom out and then back in again.
+The second and almost exclusive way is to use the mouse wheel to zoom out and then back in again.
 This can be done while the route tool is active and with some practice can be really quick and simple.
 In the video above, you will note how I move my cursor away to the right once I reach the edge of the screen, I then zoom out, move my cursor back to the end of the route and then zoom back in, grabbing a new chunk of map real estate at the same time.
 This is a very effective way of creating ‘mouse-only’ routes – no need to use the keyboard here.

-- Secondly, once you’ve ‘closed’ a circular route by dropping you last waypoint onto the first waypoint, it’s very difficult to manipulate that route.
+Secondly, once you’ve ‘closed’ a circular route by dropping you last waypoint onto the first waypoint, it’s very difficult to manipulate that route.
 You can’t, for example, disconnect that last waypoint and ‘break’ the circle.
-As such, my rule of thumb is never close a route – and what I mean by that is never make that last waypoint click on top of the first.
-Always make the last waypoint just beside the first one if you’re making a circular route.
+As such, my rule of thumb is never to close a route, and what I mean by that is never drop that last waypoint on top of the first.
+Just drop the last waypoint beside the first one if you’re making a circular route.
 See below.
 The route is ‘open’ and easier to manipulate or amend.

-MM automatically names routes in incrementing numbers, so the first one you create is called “route” is first then “route1” then “route2” and so on.
+MM automatically names routes in incrementing numbers, so the first one you create is called ‘Route’ and the next ‘Route1’ then ‘Route2’ and so on.
 Each new route is given a new set of waypoint numbers based on the last digit of the route name (see section on Re-numbering Waypoints below).

 We look at some of these option in more detail in a minute, but for now lets look at adding waypoints.
 Adding waypoints into the middle of a route is a bit of a faff, as each one has to be added individually using the right click menu for a waypoint, or by using the ‘Insert‘ key.

 Adding waypoints to the end of a route is a bit easier.
 Right-click the last waypoint and the Waypoint context menu appears (shown on the left).
-Select ‘Add waypoint after’ and this simply re-activates the route tool and allows you to continue dropping waypoints in succession, one new waypoint per click.
-If you find you need to add a bunch of waypoints to the start of a route, the best option is to first reverse the route (right-click the route and select ‘Reverse Route’), add the waypoints to what is now the end of the route and then reverse again when you’re finished.
+Select ‘Add waypoint after‘ and this simply re-activates the route creation tool and allows you to continue dropping waypoints in succession, one new waypoint per click.
+If you find you need to add a bunch of waypoints to the start of a route, the best option is to first reverse the route (right-click the route and select ‘Reverse Route‘ from the context menu), add the waypoints to what is now the end of the route and then reverse it again when you’re finished.
 You can complete by re-numbering to sort out the waypoint numbers.

 Follow route: is only appropriate if you have a GPS attached and will then show you how far there is left to walk and in which direction to go to reach the next waypoint.

-3D Fly-through: switches into 3D mode and then literally flies through the route – very cool, but mostly completely useless.
-I’ve included a short clip of this as an example
+3D Fly-through: switches into 3D mode and then literally flies through the route.
+It’s very cool, but mostly completely useless.
+I’ve included a short clip of this as an example.

-Insert Waypoint: does what it says – adds a waypoint into the route at the point you clicked and allows you to select where to drop it.
+Insert Waypoint: does exactly what it says, adding a waypoint into the route at the point you clicked and allows you to select where to drop it.

 Lock, Hide and Delete: are all obvious.
 If you lock a route, you also lock all the waypoints in that route.
 You can’t delete a route (or a waypoint) if it’s locked.
 If you do delete a route, you also delete all the waypoints in that route.
 You can Undo route deletion if you need.
 Hiding a route just removes it from the map, but the route stays in memory.

-Send by Email: allows you to send a copy of the route in an email message – it opens your default mail program and attaches the route to the mail.
+Send by Email: allows you to send a copy of the route in an email message.
+MM will open your default mail program and attach the route to the mail.
 Attachments are GPX files.
 This doesn’t appear to work with web email clients like GMail, but works fine with traditional email clients like Outlook.

-Print Route: The purpose of this option is obvious and I cover printing in a later instalment.
+Print Route: The purpose of this option is obvious and I cover printing in a later section of this guide.

 Convert to Track: is obvious.
-The route becomes invisible when converted and the track appears in its place, but you can always restore visibility of the route later if you wish.
+The route becomes hidden when converted and the track appears in its place, but you can always restore visibility of the route later if you wish.